Graduate TA Training

 Washington State University has the right to establish essential functions, abilities, skills, knowledge and standards, confirm disability status and use an interactive process to determine whether requests are reasonable, and refuse unreasonable accommodations.
 Washington State University has the responsibility to provide information in accessible formats upon request; respond to requests on a timely basis, provide or arrange reasonable accommodations, and maintain appropriate confidentiality.

 In order to have an equal opportunity to convey their knowledge, students with certain disabilities or chronic medical conditions require reasonable accommodations.
 Without these accommodations, they are at a distinct disadvantage as they would be competing on an unequal playing field.
-Students requesting accommodations will be referred to the WSU Access Center, who can assist the students with documentation and reasonable accommodation recommendations.
+Students requesting accommodations will be referred to the WSU Access Center or student disability services office, who can assist the students with documentation and reasonable accommodation recommendations.
 Students can then present their accommodation forms to their instructors for implementation.

 As graduate teaching assistants, you may be asked to sign and acknowledge a student’s accommodations.
 Instructors should not request information or documentation about the disability.
 In very rare circumstances, a reasonable accommodation might fundamentally alter the academic program – if this is the case, the instructor should contact the Access Center to discuss the situation.